mmeyer2k/valhalla/readme.md

 In the future I may work to make this more universal, but for now this should be considered a demonstration of what is possible.
 Pull requests are welcome nonetheless!

-**valhalla is meant to be run on your local network and not exposed to the internet, as it would act as an open dns resolver and open HTTP proxy!**
+**valhalla is meant to be run on your local network and not exposed to the internet, as it would act as an open DNS resolver and open HTTP proxy!**

 ### Creating rules